ericnjkim/morse_transmitter/README.md

 - scripts/: working files for the tool.
   - scripts/core/: All logic for the working operation of the tool including use of the transcription model and any generic python library scripts.
   - scripts/qt/: All qt related scripts for tying the core scripts into the gui's widgets.
+    - scripts/qt/qss/: Qt style sheet and icons for the gui.
+    - scripts/qt/ui/: The ui files for the widget layout of the gui.

 ### Using the tool:
 The gui upon execution requires a connection to be made to another instance of